Program Objectives and Learning Outcomes

 - To train students to become effective researchers in the subject of materials science and engineering, to contribute to our understanding of materials science and address technical challenges in materials engineering.

-The following student learning outcomes have been identified as necessary for the successful achievement of the program objectives.
-Students successfully graduating from the MSEP will:
+The following student learning outcomes are necessary for the successful achievement of the program objectives.
+Students who successfully graduate from the Materials Science and Engineering (MSE) Program will be able to

 - demonstrate expertise and understanding of the core physical science and engineering fields;